hms-dbmi/cscb-template/README.md

 ## Usage

-Instead of all content being located in the `_posts` directory and sorted & rendered out in one single page as in the original SinglePaged template, you must define your collections, including relevant metadata fields, in `_config.yml` and create a matching folder of content files (sorted by filename) for each.
+Instead of all content being located in the `_posts` directory and sorted & rendered out in one single page as in the original SinglePaged template, you must define your collections, including relevant metadata fields, in *_config.yml* and create a matching folder of content files (sorted by filename) for each.
 The name of the collection defined becomes the page's path (URL endpoint).
 Each content file must have a few parameters defined in the header which informs the style (background color), as well as which collection it is part of (slightly redundant).
 Each collection becomes a top-level menu item and page.
-Finally, must also then create a file, preferably but not mandatorily in the `/pages/` directory, which has a `permalink` parameter in its header which matches the collection name and includes this snippet : `{% include full-page-template.html %}`
+Finally, must also then create a file, preferably but not mandatorily in the `/pages/` directory, which has a `permalink` parameter in its header which matches the collection name and includes this snippet: `{% include full-page-template.html %}`

 ### Example

 To create an **About** 'SinglePaged' page and include in top menu:
-- In `_config.yml`, list `about` under the `collections` configuration option in `_config.yml`.
+- In *_config.yml*, list `about` under the `collections` configuration option.
 Include any relevant metadata parameters such as `color` (for color in top menu), `order` (of which menu item appears in top menu), and `title` (if collection name has spaces, which cannot be used in the label).
 - Create & populate an `_about` folder with content files which have `collection : about` in the header, plus any metadata applicable to the SinglePaged template (title, colors, icon, etc.).
-- Create `about.html` in `pages/` directory with the following contents:
+- Create _about.html_ in the `pages/` directory (or elsewhere) with the following contents:

   ```liquid
   ---